 Log Home Chinking, Fix Drafts Around Doors, Windows, Energy Seal, Caulk Installation & Repair Log Homes & Cabins MD VA WV

-Traditionally log home chinking and log cabin chinking were once a mixture of clay, lime, and sand with variations based on what was locally available.
+Traditionally log home and cabin chinking were once a mixture of clay, lime, and sand with variations based on what was locally available.
 Typically, old fashioned log home chinking often fails by pulling away from logs and cracks, allowing water, organic debris and insects to enter the logs.
 Sometimes even pests and rodents will get behind chinking and make nests.
-Gaps between the logs can also be a source of air intrusion, or drafts that need to be fixed.
+Gaps between the logs can also be a source of air and water intrusion, or drafts that need to be fixed.
 Water intrusion can lead to rot.

-|The same rule also apply to check filling.
-If the checking was improperly filled with caulk with no backer rod and not a check mate material and has since failed is should be replaced with the proper checking material.
+|Similarly, if the checking was improperly filled with caulk and no backer rod and has since failed is should be replaced with the proper checking material and a backer rod.
 Upward facing checks on exterior logs represent a problem area.
 Standing water and debris enter the checks and become the ground for fungus and rot to set in.
-Checking also represents a way in for air, water, and insects.
+Checking also represents an intrusion point for air, water, and insects.
 Contact our office to have the checking on your log home properly taken care of.|

 Newer homes are often more energy efficient than older homes and have fewer drafts, but over time as the home settles and the logs shrink, drafts can occur and your log home can become drafty.
 If you are experiencing problems with drafts, consider having a thermal energy audit conducted to pinpoint where the areas are that need to be fixed.

 Our Log Home Chinking & Energy Sealing Service Areas